jesuslpm/UpdateCascadeBundle/Readme.md

 **Q.**
 What is ReferencingPropertyPath?

 **A.**
-Is a dot separated string that points to the property that holds the denormalized reference.
+It is a dot separated string that points to the property that holds the denormalized reference or references.
 That property can be a single object or can be an enumerable of denormalized reference.
 ***